 SEO, WordPress, and the Search Engines

-Since the first part of this SEO blog, I’ve been talking about WordPress.
-If you are new to all this, then you might have been wondering what is WordPress.
+Since the first part of this SEO blog I’ve been talking about WordPress.
+If you are new to all this, then you might have been wondering what really is WordPress?
 And should you choose WordPress for your SEO effort?
 This second part will answer all your questions.
 Keep on reading to find out.

 WHAT IS WORDPRESS?

 Millions of businesses worldwide have adopted WordPress, and its popularity is continuously increasing.
-The primary reason: Is that WordPress is an SEO-friendly platform that can be managed easily.
+Primary reason: Because WordPress is an SEO friendly platform that can be managed easily.
 It is not just easy to use, but is also fun and efficient as it can be started with a basic design website concept with little or no knowledge of coding will work.
-With WordPress, you can learn to build your website from scratch.
+With WordPress, you can learn to build your own website from scratch.
 The best part is, you don’t even have to learn coding to make a visually appealing and professional-looking website.
 Its popularity is well-deserved.
-In addition to knowledge of best SEO practices one can bring in the best quality traffics to their website.
+In addition to knowledge on best SEO practices one can bring in best quality traffics to their website.

 NOTE: You can visit this link to download the new version of WordPress https://wordpress.org/download/